 Penalties for rules violations may include the following:

 i.)
 Loss of one or more fish in question.

 ii.)
 Loss of catch for the day

 v.)
 Any different or additional penalties determined by the Tournament Director including but not limited to monetary forfeiture, probation and/or loss of Angler of Year points.

 i.)
 This tournament is open only to current members of ABA who are 16 years of age or older, possess a valid fishing license for tournament waters, and who qualified from their respective Regional Championships and have accepted the invitation to attend.

 iii.)
 A properly completed and signed official entry form must be received by the ABA tournament department prior to the official entry deadline.
-THE ENTRY CONFERMATION DEADLINE DATE FOR THIS TOURNAMENT SHALL BE MONDAY, OCTOBER 31, 2014.
+THE ENTRY CONFIRMATION DEADLINE DATE FOR THIS TOURNAMENT SHALL BE FRIDAY, MARCH 4, 2016.